The Truth About Being Ashamed Of Someone You Love

 And this is exactly the same reason why you might feel the complete opposite about your partner.

-You might not be really happy in your relationship because you’re ashamed of someone you love or claim to love.
-Hell, you might even be embarrassed by them.
+You might not be really happy in your relationship because you feel uneasy about someone you’re with.
+Honestly, you might even feel embarrassed by them.

 As we’ll get into in the next seconds, some of the things that make one embarrassed about their partners and the underlying reasons behind them are trivial, meaningless, and illogical.